 - Proof of your Leeds address (eg accommodation contract)

-Leeds University Union (LUU) will host a series of welcome events during Freshers week (Saturday 17 to Sunday 25 September) to introduce you to activities, clubs and societies, Leeds nightlife and volunteering opportunities.
+Leeds University Union (LUU) will host a series of welcome events during Freshers week (Monday 24 to Sunday 30 September 2018) to introduce you to activities, clubs and societies, Leeds nightlife and volunteering opportunities.
 It's a great time to make friends and socialise with your new housemates.
-You can find out more in your LUU welcome pack which you'll get before you arrive, or on the LUU website.
+If you are a UK undergraduate, you can find out more in your welcome pack that arrives in the post.
+Otherwise, there is lots of information on the LUU website for you to browse.

 Preparing for study